Brazil police request Temer answer questions in alleged graft probe

 Police are investigating whether Temer took bribes in exchange for shaping the decree in a way that would benefit logistics firm Rodrimar SA, which operates some services in the Port of Santos, Latin America’s busiest container port.

-The decree, published in May, lengthened the deadline for contracts governing port concessions, benefiting current operators. [nL2N1LT225]
+The decree, published in May, lengthened the deadline for contracts governing port concessions, benefiting current operators.

-The investigation adds to several graft allegations that have hammered Temer’s presidency, though he has so far managed to avoid a trial with the backing of Congress. [nL2N1N01M7]
+The investigation adds to several graft allegations that have hammered Temer’s presidency, though he has so far managed to avoid a trial with the backing of Congress.

 Temer has denied any role in the corruption scandals.